Albert Memmi: Writings

 Memmi found himself at the crossroads of three cultures, and based his work on the difficulty of finding a balance between the East and the West.

 Memmi's well-regarded first novel, La statue de sel (translated as The Pillar of Salt), was published in 1953 with a preface by Albert Camus and was awarded the Fénéon Prize in 1954.
+His vivid story of an escape from a Tunisian ghetto was semi-autobiographical.
+The backgrounds of the protagonist's parents matched his own.
 His other novels include Agar (translated as Strangers), Le Scorpion (The Scorpion), and Le Desert (The Desert).

 His best-known non-fiction work is The Colonizer and the Colonized, about the interdependent relationship of the two groups.
 It was published in 1957, a time when many national liberation movements were active.
 Jean-Paul Sartre wrote the preface.
 The work is often read in conjunction with Frantz Fanon's Les damnés de la Terre (The Wretched of the Earth) and Peau noire, masques blancs (Black Skin, White Masks) and Aimé Césaire's Discourse on Colonialism.
 In October 2006, Memmi's follow-up to this work, entitled Decolonization and the Decolonized, was published.
 In this book, Memmi suggests that in the wake of global decolonization, the suffering of former colonies cannot be attributed to the former colonizers, but to the corrupt leaders and governments that control these states.

 Memmi's related sociological works include Dominated Man, Dependence, and Racism.